Photo: Nikhil Tambekar

 Photo: Ripan Biswas

 This has been designed as a social upliftment programme in one of the world’s most farmer-stressed geographies in a village called Gothangaon.
-Here in tiger country, we are in the process of guaranteeing farmers a better life and livelihoods, whose collateral benefit involves enhanced biodiversity, reduced human-animal conflict and improved health and education for their children.
+Here in tiger country, with the help of Roheet Karoo, Honorary Wildlife Warden and Praveen Pardeshi and M.S.
+Reddy, IFS, Government of Maharashtra we guaranteed farmers a better life and livelihoods whose collateral benefit involved enhanced biodiversity, reduced human-animal conflict and improved health and education for their children.

-It has been three years now that nature has conspired to restore biodiversity to a 100-acre parcel of farmland, which continues to be owned by the farmers and has already begun to support a bewildering diversity of plant and animal life forms, including tigers.
-We are now in the process of creating infrastructures to enable visitors to stay in well-appointed rooms, again owned by the farmers, but run by some of the best hospitality professionals in the world.
+It has been five years now since nature has conspired to restore biodiversity to a 105-acre parcel of farmland, which continues to be owned by the farmers and has already begun to support a bewildering diversity of plant and animal life forms, including tigers.
+Sanctuary has now exited the Gothangaon site, to kick-start Cocoon Conservancies across India.
+The revenue model for villagers involves professionally run home stays, owned by the farmers and run by some of the best hospitality professionals in the world.
 The Gothangaon COCOON Conservancy has already achieved biological, social and financial proof of concept and is poised to act as a model project that is ready to be replicated and scaled up in varying ecosystems across India.